thelearninghouse/starter-theme/readme.md

 #### Install Grunt or Gulp (package-gulp.json provided)

-Install grunt by navigating to the theme's `library` folder and running `npm install`
+Install by navigating to the theme's `library` folder and running `npm install`

+## Critical CSS

+This theme utilizes inline styling in the head of the document for faster load times.
+If it seems like your changes are not working there is a chance that these inline styles are overwriting your changes.
+To update run `grunt deploy` and it will update the critical css files accordingly.

 #### Watch Files